NRI tax filing

 As is the case with residents, NRIs can also claim certain deductions and avail exemptions.
 The following are some of them.

 - NRIs can benefit from tax deductions under Section 80C.
-Some of the most common investment modes for Section 80C include life insurance premium, equity-linked savings schemes or ELSS, ULIPs, term deposits, etc.
+Some of the most common investment modes for Section 80C include life insurance premiums, equity-linked savings schemes or ELSS, ULIPs, term deposits, etc.

-- However, NRIs cannot claim for tax deductions under National Saving Certificate (NSC), Public Provident Fund (PPF), any schemes related to senior citizens and so on.
+- However, NRIs cannot claim tax deductions under the National Saving Certificate (NSC), Public Provident Fund (PPF), any schemes related to senior citizens and so on.

 - Section 80C is not the only deduction available for NRIs.
 They can make use of deductions available under Section 80D, Section 80E, Section 80G, Section 80U and Section 54.